WEC-Sim/WEC-Sim/docs/user/applications.rst

 Examples using :ref:`Controllers <user-advanced-features-control>`.
 Examples of WEC-Sim models using various control methods are included for the :ref:`RM3 <user-tutorials-rm3>` float geometry.
-These examples include passive, reactive, latching, and model predictive control methods.
+These examples include passive, reactive, latching, declutching, and model predictive control methods.

 Desalination
 ^^^^^^^^^^^^